MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy.md

 To configure classification, labeling, and protection, you must configure the Azure Information Protection policy.
 This policy is then downloaded to computers that have installed the [Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018).

-To configure the Azure Information Protection policy during the preview release of Azure Information Protection:
+To configure the Azure Information Protection policy:

 1. In a new browser window, sign in to the [Azure portal](https://portal.azure.com).